 As a telecommunications and information management major, you have the opportunity to join a registered student organization that matches your personal and professional interests.
 Through these clubs, you’ll receive access to employers and alumni, as well as a platform for professional growth and service.
-Organizations you can choose from include: Business Technology Network, Healthcare Information and Management Systems Society, Global Business Students Association, Alpha Kappa Psi, Delta Sigma Pi and more.
+Organizations you can choose from include: Business Technology Network, Healthcare Information and Management Systems Society, Alpha Kappa Psi, Delta Sigma Pi and more.

 You can also gain insight from industry experts by attending the Western Michigan IT Forum.
 It takes place on campus in the fall, and in the past has featured speakers from such high-profile companies as Google and IBM.

 As a telecommunications and information management student, you will be eligible for scholarships that are available through WMU's Department of Business Information Systems.
 To qualify, you will submit an online application that outlines your qualities as a student.

 Recent WMU graduates with degrees in telecommunications and information management are working as: